trKorAys/BinanceFollowerBot/README.md

 - Timestamps are kept in **UTC‑0** on the backend and shown in your browser time zone.
 - Recently bought symbols are stored with a UTC timestamp and skipped for two hours.
 - Recently sold symbols are also remembered and skipped for two hours.
+- Her döngüde bakiye kontrolü yapılarak yeni alınan coinler otomatik olarak takibe eklenir ve mevcut pozisyonların ortalama maliyeti güncellenir.
 - Symbols skipped because of a recent buy are removed from the volume list until it refreshes.
 - Target prices are printed whenever updated and instantaneous targets are shown on price changes.
-- When BTC is above SMA‑7 and the last closed candle opened higher than your average buy price, targets are calculated from that opening price.
+- When BTC is above the 7-period SMA on the 15-minute chart and the last closed candle opened higher than your average buy price, targets are calculated from that opening price.
 - Targets update also reset the peak price so sales only happen after the new target is surpassed.
 - If the price drops back below any target level it is automatically sold.
 - When the highest target is passed and the price stays above it, a one minute volume analysis is repeated every cycle; if sell volume exceeds buy volume or the price dips back below the target an automatic sale is triggered.
 - Prices are monitored live via a websocket so sell decisions are applied without delay.
-- BTC son 15 dakikalık kapanışı 99 günlük SMA'nın altına düşerse tüm pozisyonlar satılır.
+- BTC son 15 dakikalık kapanışı 15 dakikalık SMA-99'un altına düşerse tüm pozisyonlar satılır.
 - Telegram API hataları artık detay içermez, sadece hata olduğu bildirilir.

 ## Installation Steps